 Your operating agreement should outline the following:

 - How existing members may transfer or terminate their membership

 - How profits and dividends will be distributed

-You can add as many provisions as you want, as long as they don't conflict with Florida business law.
+You can add as many provisions as you want, as long as they don't conflict with Florida law.
 Take a look at our What is an Operating Agreement guide to learn more.